-- Limitations within the approaches, such as the varying levels of illiquidity in different annuity products and the uncertainty of the sufficiency of a systematic withdrawal program. - Risks of the various approaches.
+- The need and value of longevity protection. - How to interpret mortality and longevity expectations. - Various approaches to address lifetime income, including both annuities and selfmanaged programs such as systematic mutual fund withdrawal programs. - Death benefits and income guarantees for surviving family members after the death of the participant. - Costs and available income amounts of the various approaches. - Limitations within the approaches, such as the varying levels of illiquidity in different annuity products and the uncertainty of the sufficiency of a systematic withdrawal program. - Risks of the various approaches.
 These risks could include purchasing an annuity when interest rates are low, trade-offs between income amount and guarantees of minimum returns, the impact of a market fall in the early part of a mutual fund withdrawal program, and the impact of inflation if the income stream does not protect against it. - The risk of the temptation to spend down segments of a lump sum or to take undue investment risk with it.
-This includes education about the differences between "expected" returns and the possible range of returns.
+Workers and retirees could benefit from education about the differences between "expected" returns and the possible range of returns.